 It’s an abnormal circumstance for Gerber’s Man-Thing, but so was this story.
 I don’t think any other Gerber Man-Thing story centered this far away from the Man-Thing himself and/or his regular environment.
 Naturally, connecting back to the Man-Thing is kind of a narrative necessity, as he is the title character.
 Of course, you could have still kept the two spheres (school & swamp) separate; have the action in the school run its natural course while periodically cutting back to the swamp to show Manny’s empathic reactions.
 But the book wouldn’t have had a lot of comic-book action that way.
 Ultimately, it feels like Gerber painted himself into a corner with this story.

 But even if Gerber could have somehow kept the Man-Thing separate from the school world, the school reality was still too preposterous.
 I mean, the idea of Edmond’s Uncle Sam punching Alice, a teenage girl, right in the face and physically ejecting her from the funeral service without ANYONE trying to stop him or even PROTEST is ridiculous.
 Then all the adults gathering in the school gym to try and intimidate her into giving up the diary was just silly.
 Plus, weren’t there classes in session?
 Wouldn’t someone—or more accurately, a whole lot of people—notice what was going on?
 And what the hell was holding her up on those rings, anyway?

 Then there was the symbolism, which was just too on-the-nose to bear.
 The aunt had her lips sealed forever because she refused to speak up when it mattered most—so now she’ll never speak another word again!
 POETIC JUSTICE, PEOPLE!
-Ditto the gym teacher getting his heart burned away.
+Ditto the gym teacher getting his heart burned away because he was heartless.

 The art here was also very hit or miss.
 Ron Wilson was just starting out and still very green and it shows.
 I don’t think Frank Springer was the ideal match as an inker for him, either.
 Ed Hannigan, who did the spot work for the text pages, was probably the illustrative high point of the story.